-- 303.2b While a weapon remains associated with a wielder, a strike modifier gives that wielder the following: - +X ATK, where X is the ATK of that weapon. - The damage type (205) of that weapon (in addition to any other damage types it has). - Long-range while that weapon has Long-Range.
+- 303.2b While a weapon remains associated with a wielder, a strike modifier gives that wielder the following: - +X ATK, where X is the ATK of that weapon. - The damage type (205) of that weapon (in addition to any other damage types it has). - Absorb, Conspicuous, Long-Range, Smash, and/or Stealth while that weapon has any of those keyword powers.